Negative Cash Flow Rental Property : Should you keep it or sell it?

 6. Low Down Payment

 Financing is one of the great financial instruments available to mankind provided you know how to use it.
-Not only this, you can even finance your investment property by paying as low as 2%-3% in down payment nowadays.
-But sometimes, doing so can land you in trouble and your rental investment can cause you to earn negative cash flow.
+And if you are one such investor who has financed your rental property by putting as low as 2%-3% in down payment.
+There are high chances that your rental investment will produce negative cash flow.

 7. Purchased at a Higher Price

-When you purchase a rental property, it is advisable that you run a thorough analysis before finalizing the deal.
-If you have bought the rental property at a higher price than the market prices, you can generate negative cash flow from your rental property.
-You will be paying more for a property be it in upfront costs and monthly payments.
+When you purchase a rental property, you must run a thorough deal analysis before buying the property.
+If you have bought the rental property at a higher price than the market prices, you will certainly generate negative cash flow.
+Paying more not only includes the price paid to the seller but also includes the upfront costs associated with the purchase.

 When To Keep a Negative Cash Flowing Rental Property?